centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ### WSMAN configuration

-On your Windows server open PowerShell with Administrator privileges and run the following commands.
+On your Windows server open PowerShell with administrator privileges and run the following commands.
+,
 Enable WinRM and allow remote access:

 ``` bash